 You can read more about the science and the reef’s complexities in the 2017 Scientific Consensus Statement – Land Use Impacts on the Great Barrier Reef Water Quality and Ecosystem Condition.

 UNESCO World Heritage listing

-The decision recognised the significant work by the Australian and Queensland governments, in partnerships with scientists, Traditional Owners, community and industry to further protect and manage the Great Barrier Reef with the development of the Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan).
+The decision recognised the significant work and funding from the Australian and Queensland governments, in partnerships with scientists, Traditional Owners, community and industry to further protect and manage the Great Barrier Reef through the Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan).